-This Red Wine Pasta Sauce is simple to make, takes about 15 minutes, and uses only a few ingredients.
+This Red Wine Sauce for Pasta is simple to make, takes about 15 minutes, and uses only a few ingredients.

 Makes approximately 1 quart of sauce